 “I am talking about using wooden rubber band guns.
 I am not talking about giving up routine live fire.
 I am not talking about never using electric, gas or Sims again.
 I am not saying throw away your rubber gun.
 It too has uses.
-I am just talking about wood over rubber.
+I am just talking about the potential of wood over rubber.
 I am talking about the easy, safe study of moves & shooting.
-I am talking about more access to important experimentation.
+I am talking about more access to important experimentation and reps.
 You are already using rubber.
 Why not wood?
 Why not wood that shoots something?
 Did I mention the wooden gun cost about $15?”

-In my External Focus Gun seminars, or regular mixed seminars of hand, stick, knife and gun, you will probably be shot 30 to 60 or so times day as you work out with a good-guy or bad-guy partner in different situations.
+In my External Focus Gun seminars, or regular mixed seminars of hand, stick, knife and gun, you will probably be shot 30 to 60 or so times a day as you work out with a good-guy or bad-guy partner in different situations.
 And very close up in standing, seated and ground situations.
-Battery powered guns will not damage the facilities (and will not hurt cars) and you still need some thick clothes and face protection.
-But I still can’t frequently outfit all, half, or even a quarter of attendees with these guns.
+Battery powered guns will not damage the facilities (and will not hurt cars) but you still need some thick clothes and face protection.
+And I still can’t outfit all, half, or even a quarter of attendees with these guns and safety gear, and furthermore protect their walls, lights, windows and cars.
 Out come the wooden guns.